The error “

-Windows cannot find the Microsoft Software License Terms.
+Windows Setup Windows cannot find the Microsoft Software License Terms.
 Make sure the installation sources are valid and restart the installation.
 The installation was canceled.
 Any changes made to your computer won't be saved.

 You must manually edit the ISO file of the Windows installation image using any ISO editor (WinISO), add the specified file and overwrite the installation DVD/USB stick.

 Or you can specify the Windows installation key as follows:

 “Windows cannot find the Software License Terms” error on VMware VM

 When installing Windows as a guest OS on a VMware Workstation/Player/Fusion virtual machine, you may also receive the “License Agreement Could Not Be Found” error.
 VMware desktop hypervisors add a Virtual Floppy Drive to the VM hardware by default when they are created.
 Windows Installer may be trying to find a license file on this device.